okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 1. In the **Communications** section, in the **Emails** box, click **Edit**.
 1. In the **Email Templates** table, click a template name.
    - The code editor is in preview mode.
-   - **Audience**: Select the email audience.
+   - **Audience**: Select the email audience: All users, Admin only, or Disabled for all.
-      - All users
-      - Admin only
-      - Disabled for all
    - **Translations**: Customize email template translations.
 See [Add translations](#add-translations).
    - **Language**: Select the default language for the email template.
 See [Add translations](#add-translations).
    - **Subject**: The subject line for the template in the default language.
 You can edit the subject line when the template is in read/write mode.